-Type of Price Based Capacity/Duration Auction tes capacity ava (SO provides price signals in Original n is then based WGAA1 WGAA2 response to capacity requirements) WGAA3 Facilitates Existing and new generators could compete for transmission access equally, with rights allocated to those that valued them Allows open participation Allows open participation Allows open participation most highly Existing capacity could be reallocated with certainty to new entrants as a result of firm bookings An approximation of both the long and short run marginal costs of the transmission system can be factored into the price of transmission access through the Reserve Price.
+Type of Auction Price Based (SO indicates capacity availability and allocation is then based on price) Capacity/Duration (SO provides price signals in response to capacity requirements) Original WGAA1 WGAA2 WGAA3 Facilitates Existing and new generators could compete for transmission access equally, with rights allocated to those that valued them most highly Allows open participation Allows open participation Allows open participation Existing capacity could be reallocated with certainty to new entrants as a result of firm bookings An approximation of both the long and short run marginal costs of the transmission system can be factored into the price of transmission access through the Reserve Price.
 Ensures that Users have costs appropriately targeted where over allocation of baseline capacity occurs.
 Users are able to respond to pricing signals provided by the SO as part of the auction.
 Enhanced transparency Greater Transparency for Users than offered by Working Group Alternative 1.
 Transparency of pricing information revealed through auction rounds.
-Frustrates includes incum lose all their rig as they could Incumbent generators are likely to get a pro-rated amount of rights, which may have some impact on security of supply advantage to la Complexity of the information provision by Users could be seen as a barrier to entry and could favour the bigger players. smaller players that smaller pla costs of particip may have man as they will be a yers may not.
-A pation in an annu y fewer sites acr able to devote ded also larger players al auction over a loss which to alloca which undermin nes investor con fidence and increa existing transmission access rights, uses the regulatory risk premium placed higher consumer prices
+Frustrates Security of Supply is at risk if the auction includes incumbent generators as they could lose all their rights Incumbent generators are likely to get a pro-rated amount of rights, which may have some impact on security of supply The complexity of the auction may give an advantage to large players Complexity of the information provision by Users could be seen as a barrier to entry and could favour the bigger players.
+Complexity of t smaller players that smaller pla costs of particip may have man Complexity of the auction could lead to larger players having an inherent advantage over smaller players as they will be able to devote dedicated resources to the auction process that smaller players may not.
+Also larger players may be able to smear the transaction costs of participation in an annual auction over a number of sites whereas smaller players may have many fewer sites across which to allocate these Based on the assumption that Users do not have existing transmission access rights, which undermines investor confidence and increases the regulatory risk premium placed by Users operating in the GB market, leading to higher consumer prices